 The Tasmanian Council of Churches (TCC) is a fellowship of Christian Churches in Tasmania committed to the promotion of Christian unity.
-The TCC is an autonomous body with policies decided by the seven Member Churches.
+The TCC is an autonomous body with policies decided by the six Member Churches.
 Delegates from Member Churches are drawn from across Tasmania.
 Delegates are, along with Heads of Churches and representatives of Associated Bodies, the voting members of Council.
 The TCC's state office is located in Hobart.

 The TCC is affiliated with the National Council of Churches in Australia (NCCA), through which we maintain good relations with other State ecumenical bodies around Australia, as well as the Christian Conference of Asia (CCA) and the World Council of Churches (WCC).